Os1r1s-78/ecen5033/project2/Readme.md

 <br>Deposit 0.1 ether from attack contract into the vulnearbale contract
    ![Deposit From Contract](screenshots/deposit_from_contract.JPG)

-<br>Stole 5x the deposit amount from the vulnerable contract and emptied out the contract:
+<br>Stole from the vulnerable contract and emptied out the contract, stealing is limited to 5x the initial deposit:
    ![Stole From Contract](screenshots/stole_5times_emptied_contract.JPG)